eevee-ein/dots/README.md

-My simple configuration for Sway and Waybar in Arch Linux.
+My laptop simple configuration for Sway and Waybar in Arch Linux.
 WIP.